VisActor/VMind/docs/assets/guide/en/Basic_Tutorial/Data_Process.md

 const { fieldInfo, dataset } = vmind.parseCSVData(csv);

 ```

+For the creation of the VMind instance and the detailed configuration in options, please refer to [Creating VMind Instance](./Create_VMind_Instance.md)

 In this example, the returned dataset is the same as the product sales dataset in the previous chapter, and the returned fieldInfo is as follows:
 ```json
 [